MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 1. Before you save and run the segment, Select **Edit details** next to the segment name.
 Provide a name for your segment and  update the suggested **Output entity name** for the segment.
 You can also add a description to the segment.

 1. Select **Run** to save and process your segment if all requirements are validated.
-Otherwise, it will be saved as as an inactive segment draft.
+Otherwise, it will be saved as an inactive segment draft.

 1. Select **Back to segments** to go back to the **Segments** page.